Julian-O/PySLOBS/README.md

 Connections should be closed when complete, so the background processing can know to shut-down.

-#### Configuraton and Authentication
+#### Configuration and Authentication

-The SlobsConnection needs details about how to connect to the StreamLabs OBS application.
+The SlobsConnection needs details about how to connect to the Streamlabs OBS application.

 It needs to know which host is running the application, which port it is listening to, and the "API Token".